Other Minds (organization): Record Label

 Other Minds also has a record label, with a continually expanding catalog of CDs, LPs, and DVDs.
 Some of the releases are of recordings from the now defunct 1750 Arch Records such as '10+2:12 American Text Sound Pieces' and the first complete recording (and the only recording done on his own instruments in his Mexico City studio) of Conlon Nancarrow's Player Piano Studies.
 Other releases include new recordings like 'FIRST LIFE The Rare Early Works' (world premieres of music by Marc Blitzstein), the music of Ezra Pound, and a reissue of Michael Tilson Thomas' The Complete Music of Carl Ruggles with the Buffalo Philharmonic Orchestra.

 They also stock a selection of contemporary music CDs and related books and scores from other publishers.

 Other Minds also has a digital release series called Modern Hits which is focused on unearthing archival works by the unsung pioneers of electronic music from the Bay Area and beyond.

-Recent releases have featured music by Bay Area composers including Cheryl E. Leonard, Brian Baumbusch, and Christopher Luna-Mega as well as Pulitzer Prize winner Raven Chacon performing with Tatsuya Nakatani and Carlos Santistevan.
+Recent releases have featured music by Bay Area composers including Cheryl E. Leonard, Brian Baumbusch, Christopher Luna-Mega, Tom Bickley, and Joseph Bohigian, as well as Pulitzer Prize winner Raven Chacon performing with Tatsuya Nakatani and Carlos Santistevan.